Jamaica, Queens

 Jamaica is the location of several government buildings such as Queens Civil Court, the civil branch of the Queens County Supreme Court, the Queens County Family Court and the Joseph P. Addabbo Federal Building, home to the Social Security Administration's Northeastern Program Service Center.
-The U.S. Food and Drug Administration's Northeast Regional Laboratory as well as the New York District Office are also located in Jamaica.
+The U.S. Food and Drug Administration's Northeast Regional Laboratory as well as the New York District Office are located in Jamaica.
 Jamaica Center, the area around Jamaica Avenue, is a major commercial center.
-The New York Racing Association, based at Aqueduct Racetrack in South Ozone Park, lists its official address as Jamaica (Central Jamaica once housed NYRA's Jamaica Racetrack, now the massive Rochdale Village housing development).
+The New York Racing Association, based at Aqueduct Racetrack in South Ozone Park, lists its official address as Jamaica (central Jamaica once housed the Jamaica Racetrack, now the massive Rochdale Village housing development).
 John F. Kennedy International Airport and the hotels nearby are also located in Jamaica.
 The neighborhood is located in Queens Community District 12.
 It is patrolled by the New York City Police Department's 103rd and 113th Precincts.